rickmansfield/rickmansfield/README.md

 - ⚡ Fun fact: ...We Saved for years to take three separate cruises.
 Due to Covid we missed them all.
 - ⚡ Fun fact: ...We are in Punta Cana This wekk... day Four...and tan on man
 - ⚡ Fun fact: THIS IS A TEST
+- ⚡ Fun fact: ...two of my sons are learning to code

 -->